acronymguesser/mighty_python_looper/README.md

 - `play_at` indicates the first session loop where the audio section is played
 - `play_times` indicates how many times the audio section is played

+### FileSinglePlaybackDefinition ###

+Specifies continuous playback of any section of an existing WAV file across loop cycles without looping.

+- `file_name` specifies the WAV file (absolute or relative)
+- `play_from` indicates the loop cycle *within the WAV file* from where the audio section will be extracted
+- `play_at` indicates the first session loop where the audio section is played
+- `play_duration` indicates how many loop cycles the playback will last

-### RecordPlaybackDefinition ###
+### RecordLoopPlaybackDefinition ###

-Specifies playback of any section of the audio recorded during the session.
+Specifies loop playback of any section of the audio recorded during the session.

 Initialization values: